Velocity Financial (VEL)

 AI Analysis | Feedback

-Christopher D. Farrar, Chief Executive Officer and Director
+Christopher D. Farrar Chief Executive Officer

-Mark R. Szczepaniak, Chief Financial Officer
+Mark R. Szczepaniak Chief Financial Officer

-Jeffrey T. Taylor, Executive Vice President, Capital Markets
+Jeffrey T. Taylor Executive Vice President, Capital Markets

-Joseph A. Cowell, Chief Operating Officer, Velocity Commercial Capital LLC
+Joseph A. Cowell Chief Operating Officer, Velocity Commercial Capital LLC

 AI Analysis | Feedback